Rosalij/snowshop-frontend/README.md

 The Backend Webservice is published at: ( https://github.com/Rosalij/snowshopbackend.git )
 which is using a mongoDB Atlas Database.
 ---
+A live version is available at: ( https://snowshopadmin.netlify.app/ )
 ## 🚀 Features

 * 🔐 Authentication (login & logout)